Matthew Cox

-Matthew Bevan "Matt" Cox (born July 2, 1969) is an American former mortgage broker and admitted mortgage fraudster.
-Cox, also a true crime author, wrote an unpublished manuscript entitled The Associates in which the main character traveled the country to perpetrate a mortgage fraud scheme similar to the one Cox ran.
+Matthew Bevan Cox (born July 2, 1969) is an American former mortgage broker, admitted mortgage fraudster, con man, and true crime author who has written several stories paralleling his real life crimes.

 Cox falsified documents to make it appear that he owned properties, and then fraudulently obtained several mortgages on them for five to six times their actual worth.
-He acquired millions of dollars this way; estimates report the amount at between US$5 and $25 million.
+He acquired millions of dollars this way; estimates report the amount at between US$15 million and $55 million.
 Cox's first conviction occurred in 2002 when he was sentenced to probation for mortgage fraud.
-He was then fired from the mortgage broker position he held in a Tampa, Florida area firm.
+He then sold the mortgage company he owned in a Tampa, Florida-area firm.
 He began his life as a dedicated criminal in central Florida after that offense, before fleeing the area when his activities were discovered.
 His crime spree continued across the southern and southwestern United States, eventually landing him on the United States Secret Service's Most Wanted list.
 He was aided by several female accomplices, some of whom are in prison or have served time there for their participation in his fraudulent mortgage practices.
 Cox was arrested on November 16, 2006.
-Indicted on 42 counts, and facing prison sentences of up to 125 years, he plea bargained his sentence down to a maximum of 54 years on April 11, 2007, and was sentenced to 26 years on November 17, 2006.
+Indicted on 42 counts, and facing prison sentences of up to 125 years, he plea bargained his sentence down to a maximum of 54 years on April 11, 2007, and was sentenced to 26 years on November 17, 2007.
 He was released from prison in July 2019.

+Cox is currently a full time true crime author, podcaster, a keynote speaker.
+He lives and works in central Florida.

 His story is well chronicled and has been featured on Dateline NBC, CNBC's American Greed, in Fortune magazine, Bloomberg Businessweek, Playboy magazine, and other media outlets.